There are many reasons to do glute bridges but there are similar options too. Find out what alternatives could fit your training goals.

 1. Hip thrusts

 Hip thrusts are similar to glute bridges but they are not the same.
 Instead of doing glute bridges on the ground, you will need a bench or any other stable object of the right height for hip thrusts.
-To do a hip thrust take the following steps:

 - Sit right in front of the bench or other object you will use with your back slightly over the edge.
 Make sure the object is stable.
 Place your feet slightly wider than shoulder-width in a position where your knees will be at a 90-degree angle in the next step.
 If you want hold a weight on your body at the hip level.

 - Move up your hips until your body is in a straight line from your knees to your shoulders.